Choosing an investment option

 You should also consider the investment performance for each of our investment options before making a choice.

-The Investment Guide has full details for each of our investment options, including a recommended investment time frame and risk information.
-You'll find more info about investment risk at the end of this page.
+The Investment Handbook has full details for each of our investment options, including a recommended investment time frame and risk information.
+You'll find more information about investment risk at the end of this page.

-Why the Balanced (MySuper or pension) option may be the right choice for you
+Why the Growth (MySuper) option may be the right choice for you

-If you haven't made a specific investment choice, you will be invested in Media Super's Balanced (MySuper or pension) investment option.
-Depending on your needs, it may be the right option for you – in fact, the majority of Media Super members are invested in the Balanced option.
+If you haven't made a specific investment choice, you will be invested in the default Growth (MySuper) investment option.
+Depending on your needs, it may be the right option for you.

-Our super and pension Balanced options both have strong long-term performance and low fees, with a well diversified portfolio that has continued to perform well through tough and uncertain times.
+The Growth (MySuper) investment option has performed strongly over the long-term with a well-diversified portfolio that has continued to perform through tough and uncertain times.

 How to make an investment choice

-When you first join, you can make an investment choice by using the investment choice form in your application pack.
+When you first join, you can make an investment choice by using the Investment choice form.

-You can also change your investment options by completing the super or pension Investment choice form.
+You can also change your investment options by completing the Investment choice form.

 Understanding investment risk

-For a detailed explanation of the various types of risk involved with investing, please see the Investment Guide.
+For a detailed explanation of the various types of risk involved with investing, please see the Investment handbook.